booch/resume/resume.md

 Summary
 -------

-* Agile player-coach, focused on continuously improving how teams work — including processes, technical practices, and automation.
-* Software engineer with over 25 years of industry experience.
+* Software engineer with 15+ years of experience, with 10+ years additional IT experience.
+* Agile player-coach with a proven track record of mentoring and cultivating talent, transforming teams and team members into the best versions of themselves.
-* Experienced Ruby on Rails web developer with strong DevOps skills.
+* Experienced Ruby on Rails web developer with strong devops skills.

 Highlights
 ----------

+* Continuously improving how teams work — including processes, technical practices, and automation.
 * Mentored developers in Agile methodologies and Java programming.
-* Consistently active member of local developer communities.
-* Frequent speaker at conferences and local user groups.
+* Active member of developer community, frequently speaking at conferences and local user groups.

 Professional Experience